This is a continuation of the Alligator

 ship to give it the final touch of realism, then dive in the water and swim

 to shore in the confusion.
-He never needed it as most of the guards who saw it
+He never needed to do this as most of the guards who saw it

 even deferred their eyes out of respect for the dead.